ConservationColorado/conservationcolorado.github.io/content/en/blog/oauth2-intro/index.md

    accessing your account without changing your password.
 This affects any other service using the same credentials.

 Sound scary?
-It is.
+Yeah.
 The early internet was an interesting place.

 ### Sharing data after OAuth